nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 🎯 **Expected Output:**

-A confirmation message will show, along with the details of the listing.
+A confirmation message will show, along with the details of the deleted applicant.
 An example message is shown below:

 ```ignorelang
 Applicant: Tom has been deleted from Computer Science Intern!